haskell/cabal/doc/cabal-project.rst

        and built.

     There is no command line variant of this field; see :issue:`3585`.
+    Note that the default value is only included if there is no ``cabal.project`` file.
+The field is appendable which means there would be no way to drop the default value if it was included.

 .. cfg-field:: optional-packages: package location list (space or comma-separated)
     :synopsis: Optional project packages.